 New: We have compiled our newsletters into a PDF booklet called The Homestay Times.
 We are providing a FREE copy to all homestay coordinators.
 To order, simply email us at homestayguide (at) hotmail.com.

-Here is a sample of our latest newsletter:
+Here is a sample of one of our newsletters:

 - Build strong relationships with hosts.
 When they trust you and feel confident that you have their interests at heart, it makes it easier to resolve issues.